pNLP-Mixer: an Efficient all-MLP Architecture for Language: pNLP-Mixer: a Projection MLP-Mixer

+In practice, if the fingerprint of each subword unit $u$ in the vocabulary $V$ is precomputed and cached, inference does not require \textit{any hashing on strings} but only computing the \textit{minimum} between integer sets.
+In our setup, we use the minimum operator as described in the original MinHash paper~\cite{Broder00identifyingand}, which also contains the required theoretical foundations.
+What we introduce in our work is a method that elegantly exploits the associativity property of MinHash to avoid computing hash functions over strings at runtime.

-For each input token $t$, we do not use the fingerprints directly as input to the bottleneck layer but, instead, we use them to populate an array of float counters $C^{t} \in \mathbb{R}^m$ of length $m$, initially set to zero.
+For each input token $t$, we do not use the fingerprints directly as input to the bottleneck layer but, instead, we use them to populate an array $C^{t} \in \mathbb{R}^m$ of $m$ float counters initially set to zero.
 In detail, given the fingerprint $F^{t}$ corresponding to the token $t$, for each of the $n$ MinHash values $F^{t}_{i}$, we increase by one the value in position $p$ of the array of counters $C^{t}$, where $p=F^{t}_{i}$ $mod$ $m$.
-Therefore, the extracted feature from each token is essentially a Counting Bloom Filter~\cite{fan2000summary} storing its MinHash fingerprints.
-To inject sequence information, we combine single token features by defining a window of size $w$ and concatenating the features from the $w$ tokens to the right and left of the current token, with $w \geq 0$.
-This way, the input to the model is a matrix $C$ of size $(2w+1)m \times s$, where $s$ is the maximum sequence length supported by the model, $m$ is the \emph{token feature size} and $w$ the \emph{window size}.
+Therefore, the extracted feature from each token is essentially a Counting Bloom Filter~\cite{fan2000summary} storing the set of integers part of its MinHash fingerprint.